riteshpzs12/Typo-Generator/README.md

 6. The output will come in a list format for all one letter typos for all indexes.
 7. No more answer is in front of You.
 Judge it brother.

+## Future Plans
+1. Add aditional typos based on deletion, insertion.
+2. Create typos of edit distance more than 1.

 ### Author
 ```diff
 +Ritesh Chatterjee